Swaroop-Srisailam/Continuous-Indian-Sign-Language-Recognition/README.md

 5. Designing Model structure
 6. Training Model
 7. Evaluation of model on test data
-8. Download the `.h5` file from your Google Rrive
+8. Download the `.h5` file from your Google Drive

 ### Testing